-Plus500 and XTB are leading brokerage firms in 2021.
+Plus500 and XTB are leading brokerage firms.
 Plus500 has a transparent fee policy and funding process with an initial deposit of US$100.
 It has top-tier licenses from the MAS, FCA, and ASIC.
 We recommend it for professional traders because it offers limited research and learning tools.

 |Regulation||FCA, ASIC, CySEC, FSCA, FMA, MAS, FSA||FCA, KNF, BaFIN, CNMV, AMF, CySEC, and FSC|